-While most of the information in this edition is material from the previous version of the Guidelines (v3.0), we have added an Introduction section.
-Some information and references have been updated.
+While most of the information in this edition is material from the previous version of the Guidelines (v3.1), some information and references have been updated.

 Each section includes references to more detailed information contained in the companion Rainbow Books.
 We've added a reference section to make it easier to navigate to both external and internal references.